-Teachable.com also pays 30% of recurring income for their customers.
-Do some research and make sure that you are picking the right affiliate program for the products you are selling.
+Teachable.com also pays 30% of recurring income for its customers.
+Do some research and ensure you are picking the right affiliate program for the products you are selling.

-That way you are able to make the most money for your affiliate programs.
+That way, you can make the most money for your affiliate programs.

 6. Not Selling Your Links Enough

-As you are writing content, you need to focus on promoting your product links through the article.
-You don’t just need to promote the product link at the end with your affiliate link, but instead you should talk about the product link through the article.
+As you write content, you must focus on promoting your product links through the article.
+You don’t just need to promote the product link with your affiliate link at the end.
+Instead, discussing the product link through the article would be best.

-Don’t be afraid to keep promoting your links, and your products through the articles, because the more you promote the more people will use your affiliate marketing.
+Don’t be afraid to keep promoting your links and products through the articles because the more you promote, the more people will use your affiliate marketing.

-As long as you don’t over-saturate your article with salesy language, you will be just fine.
-It’s a delicate balancing act to get it right, but once you write a few articles you will be fine.
+As long as you don’t over-saturate your article with sales language, you will be just fine.
+Getting it right is a delicate balancing act, but once you write a few articles, you will be fine.

 7. Promoting the Wrong Products